dpcmu/dpcmu.github.io/docs/index.md

 framework of designing data analysis algorithms with strong, meaningful, and mathematically provable privacy guarantees.
-We will survey a set of algorithmic tools that allow us to privately perform a wide range of statistical analyses.
+We will survey a set of algorithmic tools that allow us to privately perform a wide range of statistical analyses and machine learning tasks.
 Of course, privacy does not come for free, and we will also study some of the fundamental limitations imposed by the requirement of differential privacy.
-Through the discussion of these results, we will also demonstrate some of the most novel and surprising connections between differential privacy and other areas of theoretical computer science, including machine learning theory, optimization, game theory, and cryptography.
+We will also cover some novel and surprising connections between differential privacy and and machine learning, game theory, and cryptography.

 ## Logistics
 - **Course**: 17880  Algorithms for Private Data Analysis, Spring 2021
-- **Zoom Link**:  TBA
+- **Zoom Link**: See Canvas
 - **Time**: Spring 2021, 10:40AM -- 12:00PM, Mon & Weds